 SULC Board of Student Advisors

-Operated through the Office of Academic and Student Affairs, BSA members serve as teaching assistants and as mentors to all first year students and assist with a number of 1L activities through the academic year.
+Operated through the Office of Academic Support, BSA members serve as teaching assistants and as mentors to all first-year students.
 Student advisors not only provide academic assistance to students as they work through the first year curriculum, but the members also provide a support network for those challenged with making the transition into law school.
-Thus, the board’s mission is to build a strong community among the SULC family by working together to ensure that all students are successful in this important stage of their careers.
+Thus, the board’s mission is to build a strong community among the SULC family by working together to ensure that all students are successful at this important stage of their careers.

-If you have any questions about the Board of Student Advisors, please contact Tamiko Chatman with the Office of Academic and Student Affairs by calling (225) 771-4913 or via email (email@example.com).
+If you have any questions about the Board of Student Advisors, please contact Kimberly Hardy-LaMotte with the Office of Academic Support by calling (225) 771-2552 or email at firstname.lastname@example.org.